We Are Your Local San Diego Bail Bond Agents

 Inmate Information at the San Diego County Jails

 It is a challenging experience to have friend or loved one booked into jail.
 There may be a lot of confusion uncertainty, both for the inmate and the loved ones involved.
 You may have a hard time contacting the person who was arrested after booking, and the complexity and secure nature of the jail system may make it difficult for you to acquire the information you need concerning the arrest.
 You may have questions about mail, phone calls, visiting, health care, and more.
 This link: Important Information About the San Diego County Jails and Their Inmates may help answer some of those questions.

-San Diego County Courthouse
+Posting Bail at the San Diego County Courthouses

 1100 Union Street